 Video, audio, hadrons, byrons, old celebrities and new slang –

-scoopfuls of guts thick with slime
+for scoopfuls of guts thick with slime

-the colour of Amblin Entertainment.
+the sweet colour of, let’s say, Amblin Entertainment.

 Someday, you’ll make a fine onboarding experience,